sonic-net/SONiC/doc/mgmt/gnmi/gNMI_Subscription_for_YangData.md

 ### 1.3 Translib Overview

 Translib is a golang library for reading and writing YANG model based data to redis DB or non-DB data source.
-Applications would plugin the YANG models and their translation code into the translib.
+OpenConfig YANG models and correspinding translation code will be plugged into translib.
 These application components are called *app modules*.
 Northbound API servers, like REST/gNMI servers, can call translib functions likes `Get()`, `Create()`, `Delete()` to process the request they received.
 Translib then invokes corresponding app modules to translate the YANG and and perform actual read/write operations.